tusharrrr15/Celebrity-Image-Classifier/README.md

 # Celebrity-Image-Classifier
 ![](ui_image.png)

-In this data science and machine learning project, we classify sports personalities.
+In this data science and machine learning project, we classify famous personalities.
 We restrict classification to only 5 people,
 1) Anushka Sen
 2) Lionel Messi
 3) Maria Sarapova